ashutoshvarma/UMIPs/UMIPs/umip_add_R3-APR21_and_R3-MAY21_price_identifiers.md

 ```
 CUTOFF = 1622160000         # 28 May 2021 12:00:00 AM
 if dvm_timestamp >= CUTOFF:
-  Resolve price to the 30 day total RAI annualized redemptionRate coefficient.
+  Resolve price to the 30-day total RAI annualized redemptionRate coefficient.
 (See implementation)
 else:
   Resolve price to the 2-hour Time-Weighted Average Price for the Uniswap price of the R3 token quoted in RAI.
-R3 token address in technical specification.
+R3 token address in the technical specification.
 ```

 # MOTIVATION

-The DVM currently does not support reporting 30 day medianised RAI redemption rate coefficent or a two-hour TWAP of the R3 token.
+The DVM currently does not support reporting 30 days medianised RAI redemption rate coefficient or a two-hour TWAP of the R3 token.

-1. What are the financial positions enabled by creating this synthetic that do not already exist?
+1. What are the financial positions enabled by creating this synthetic that does not already exist?

     - The usage of a two-hour TWAP for liquidations, then an aggregated price at expiration is similar to UMIP-22.
       This setup allows us to create synthetic futures.
-This will enable RAI holders (those who hold, speculate on or use RAI in other protocols and apps) to hedge against redemption rate volatility which allows them to "lock-in" future returns from redeeming or selling RAI.
+This will enable RAI holders (those who hold, speculate on or use RAI in other protocols and apps) to hedge against redemption rate volatility which allows them to "lock in" future returns from redeeming or selling RAI.
       Other users may wish to speculate on the redemption rate for a specific month in the future.
       Providing a price feed for the settlement of a financial contract is a prerequisite